About Monday Morning Quarterback Club

 The club, with others, subsequently raised over $3 million to build the Crippled Children’s Clinic and Hospital.
 In late 1969, the clinic building became a part of the Medical Center at UAB, and the Crippled Children’s Foundation was formed.
 Since then, the club has remained active in this fund-raising capacity.

 We are indebted to our Charter Members and Past Captains for making this great club possible.
 Not only do we continue to enjoy the fellowship, but serve many worthwhile purposes for others who have such great needs.
-This year we are celebrating our 72nd year of service.
+This year we are celebrating our 77th Season.

 Learn how the Monday Morning Quarterback Club helps Children's of Alabama in this 6-minute video.